Formula One 2003 (video game): Covers

 Similar to the FIFA series, Formula One 2003 has different cover art depending on the region.
 David Coulthard's McLaren MP4-17D is used on the European/Global release.
 Fernando Alonso's Renault R23B was used on the Spanish release.
 Michael Schumacher's Ferrari F2003-GA is moved from the second car to the leading car for the Italian release.
 Heinz-Harald Frentzen's Sauber C22 is featured on the Swiss and Dutch releases.
 Mark Webber's Jaguar R4 is used on the Australian edition.

 Reception

 Formula One 2003 gained mixed to positive reviews upon release, holding an aggregate score of 67.20% on GameRankings.

-Kristan Reed of Eurogamer praised the controls and the graphics, stating "every track is packed with detail, down to the individual trackside adverts, yet there is never any hint of pop up or the kind of draw distance issues that have blighted just about every F1 game ever made".
+Kristan Reed of Eurogamer praised the controls and the graphics, stating that "every track is packed with detail, down to the individual trackside adverts, yet there is never any hint of pop up or the kind of draw distance issues that have blighted just about every F1 game ever made".
 He did however have reservations about the game's car damage and crash physics.
 He gave the game 8 out of 10.
 Brodie Gibbons of Futuregamez also praised the graphics but criticised the sound and replay value, scoring the game 77%.
 Writing in The Guardian, Jack Schofield noted that the game did not offer a large improvement over its predecessor outside the rule changes, but concluded that it "offers more than enough to keep casual gamers happy".